 Keith Richards is the lead guitarist for the Rolling Stones.
 He has had widely publicized problems with drug addiction, particularly heroin.

 White Owl is an American brand of cigars, introduced in 1887 and now owned by Swedish Match.
 Their big selling point has always been how cheap they are: currently two for a buck.
 In 1920 they were three for 25 cents.

 “I’m calling you, Inspector, on behalf of law and order.”
 I love Jerry Orbach.

 Jerry Orbach (1935-2004) was one of the lead actors on the television series Law & Order, which debuted in 1990.
 He played the role of Detective Lennie Briscoe from 1992 until his death from prostate cancer in 2004.

-“Joe, get me the tape recording of our meeting.”
+“Joe, give me the tape recording of the meeting.”
 Our Promise Keepers meeting.

 Promise Keepers is a Christian organization founded in 1990 by Bill McCartney.
 The group held rallies across the United States throughout the 1990s, at its peak attracting more than one million attendees a year.
 It focused on men’s role and responsibilities as the head of the family and of the family’s spiritual life; critics argued it was an attempt to return women to a pre-feminist state of subjugation to their husbands.

 Northwest Airlines was a passenger airline that merged with Delta in 2008.
 Their hub was the Minneapolis-St. Paul International Airport, so the MST3K gang would have pretty much had to deal with them if they did any traveling.
 At the time this episode was written, Northwest had a good on-time record, but appallingly bad customer service, which might explain the writers' ire.

 “So.”
 Shall we watch Sounder?

 Sounder is a 1972 film about a family of black sharecroppers in Louisiana whose father is sent to a prison camp.